Horbenkodev/hugo-blog/content/posts/the-life-cycle-of-online-ads-from-user-preferences-to-ad-revenue/index.md

 breadcrumbs: The Life Cycle of Online Ads
 slug: ""
 draft: false
-publishDate: 2017-06-09T00:00:00Z
+publishDate: 2017-06-09T00:00:00.000Z
 image: the-life-cycle-of-online-ads-from-user-preferences-to-ad-revenue.jpg
 og_image: the-life-cycle-of-online-ads-from-user-preferences-to-ad-revenue.jpg
-description: Online advertising has turned into something trivial for us.
-We receive advertisements by email, see them on YouTube, social networks, online shops, etc. We take internet ads as they are and just notice the things that they try to sell us.
-However, have you ever wondered what mechanism drives online advertisements and how does digital advertising work?
+description: Online advertising has become a routine part of our lives, appearing in emails and online shops.
+But have you ever wondered how digital advertising actually works?
 promote:
   promote: false
 top: false